danaikorre/dsmanufacturing.github.io/index.md

 If you are unsure whether you meet these criteria please send your CV to [bayes-training@ed.ac.uk](bayes-training@ed.ac.uk).

 ## Financial Support
-Participants normally resident in Scotland or the EU may be eligible for funding; please see [eligibility requirements for funding](https://www.ed.ac.uk/bayes/about-us/our-work/education/workforce-development/eligibility-funding), or contact [bayes-training@ed.ac.uk](bayes-training@ed.ac.uk) for more detail on funding options and fee waivers.
+The *Scottish Funding Council (SFC) Upskilling Fund* is providing fee waivers; participants normally resident in Scotland or the EU may be eligible for funding.
+Please see [eligibility requirements for funding](https://www.ed.ac.uk/bayes/about-us/our-work/education/workforce-development/eligibility-funding), or contact [bayes-training@ed.ac.uk](bayes-training@ed.ac.uk) for more detail.

 ## English Language Requirements
 You must demonstrate English language competency at a level that will enable you to succeed in your studies, regardless of your nationality or country of residence.